🚨 Don't Risk Your Retirement

 - Benefits typically 2-4 times the premium paid

-- Life Insurance Benefit: $150,000 if she never needs care
+- $150,000 life insurance benefit if she never needs care

-- Long-Term Care Pool: $300,000 available for qualified expenses
+- $300,000 available for long-term care expenses

-2️⃣ Medicaid-Compliant Annuities: Asset Protection Strategy
+Medicaid-Compliant Annuities: Asset Protection Strategy

 For those who cannot qualify for insurance or prefer alternative approaches, Medicaid-compliant annuities provide a legal way to protect assets while qualifying for government benefits.